apache/daffodil/README.md

 * JDK 8 or higher
 * SBT 0.13.8 or higher
+* C compiler (for daffodil-runtime2 only)
+* Mini-XML Version 3.2 or higher (for daffodil-runtime2 only)

 ## Getting Started

-[SBT] is the officially supported tool to build Daffodil, run all tests, create packages, and more.
+You will need the full Java Software Development Kit ([JDK] or [SDK]), not the Java Runtime Environment (JRE), to build Daffodil.
+You also will need [SBT] to build Daffodil, run all tests, create packages, and more.

+In order to build daffodil-runtime2, you will need a C compiler (for example, [gcc]), the [Mini-XML] library, and possibly the [argp] library if your system doesn't include it in its C library.

 Below are some of the more common commands used for Daffodil development.

 ### Compile

 ```text
 $ sbt compile
 ```

 ### Tests

 Run all unit tests: